gbgplc/loqate-verify-helmcharts/README.md

 _[Read more](https://kubernetes.io/docs/concepts/services-networking/ingress/#prerequisites) about the pre-requisites for getting Ingress to work._

 As Verify takes advantage of new and developing technologies, best practices for routing are always evolving.
-For a detailed discussion on routing best practice, please get in touch with your account representative to arrange a technical conversation.
+For a detailed discussion on routing best practice, please get in touch with support@loqate.com to arrange a technical conversation.

 ### Scaling